rocketacademy/marketing-website/src/pages/faq/index.md

         us and we can advise whether self-studying or joining a course is appropriate.

-        2. If you already have some prior experience/knowledge in coding and would like to join Rocket's Bootcamp program, we may waive the Coding Basics requirement - reach out to us at hello at rocketacademy.co to find out more!
+        2. If you already have some prior experience/knowledge in coding and would like to join Rocket's Coding Bootcamp program, we may waive the Coding Basics requirement - reach out to us at hello at rocketacademy.co to find out more!

         3. Many of our most successful graduates have had prior coding experience before joining Rocket.
-Our Software Engineering Bootcamp then provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.
+Our Software Engineering Coding Bootcamp then provided them with the conceptual foundations, interview prep, and professional network they needed to complete their career switch.
     - question: Can I join Rocket’s courses while working a full-time job?
       answers: >-
-        1. Software Engineering Bootcamp has both full-time and part-time options.
+        1. Software Engineering Coding Bootcamp has both full-time and part-time options.

-        2. Full-Time Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 24 weeks.
-We discourage working a full-time job while enrolled in the full-time Bootcamp.
+        2. Full-Time Coding Bootcamp requires students to commit 10am-6pm SGT Mon-Fri for 24 weeks.
+We discourage working a full-time job while enrolled in the full-time Coding Bootcamp.

-        3. Part-Time Bootcamp requires students to commit 7.30-9.30pm SGT Tuesday evenings, and 10am-12pm SGT Saturday mornings, with roughly 20 hours of work per week for 48 weeks.
+        3. Part-Time Coding Bootcamp requires students to commit 7.30-9.30pm SGT Tuesday evenings, and 10am-12pm SGT Saturday mornings, with roughly 20 hours of work per week for 48 weeks.
     - question: How many classes can I miss?
       answers: >-
         1. Classes are mandatory, live Zoom meetings where we review and solidify concepts through discussion and exercises.

-        2. There is no strict attendance requirement for Rocket’s courses, but students who are not performing will be removed from their course.
+        2. There is no strict attendance requirement for Rocket’s coding courses, but students who are not performing will be removed from their course.

         3. If you need to miss class for any reason, please let your instructor know ahead of time.
     - question: How much do Rocket Academy's courses cost?